Blake Christian: Return to the independent circuit (2021–present)

-Return to NJPW (2022–present)
+Return to NJPW (2022–2024)

 On the February 17, 2022 episode of Strong, Christian made his return to NJPW, losing to Chris Bey.
 Christian would continue to make sporadic appearances on the Strong brand of NJPW.
 At Dominion 6.9 in Osaka-jo Hall, Christian was announced to make his debut in Japan as a participant in the Best of the Super Juniors 31, where he was placed in A-Block.
 Christian finished the tournament with 10 points and failed to advance to the playoff stage.

 All Elite Wrestling / Ring of Honor (2022–present)

+Christian at an AEW Dynamite episode in August 2026.

 On the March 22, 2022 episode of AEW Dark, Christian made his All Elite Wrestling (AEW) debut defeating Rohit Raju.
 At Death Before Dishonor, Christian made his Ring of Honor debut teaming with Alex Zayne and Tony Deppen in a losing effort to Brian Cage, Bishop Kaun, and Toa Liona of The Embassy.
 On the September 2 episode of AEW Rampage, Christian fought Rey Fenix in a losing effort.
 At Final Battle, he teamed with AR Fox defeating Rush and Dralístico.
 On February 25, Christian faced Zack Sabre Jr. for the NJPW World Television Championship, in a losing effort.
 For the remainder of 2022 and 2023, Christian would mainly appear on ROH, Dark, and Dark: Elevation.

 On December 20 at Final Battle, Christian participated in a Survival of the Fittest for the ROH World Television Championship, where he was the last man eliminated by Komander.
 In early 2025, Christian formed a tag team with Lee Johnson known as The Swirl.
+On the January 1, 2026 episode of Ring of Honor Wrestling, Christian and Johnson added Jay Lethal to their alliance with the trio going by the name of "The Lethal Twist".
+In March 2026, Christian signed an official contract with AEW.
+At Supercard of Honor on May 15, Christian unsuccessfully challenged Bandido for the ROH World Championship after a year-long feud.
+On August 21 at Death Before Dishonor, The Lethal Twist defeated Dalton Castle and The Outrunners (Turbo Floyd and Truth Magnum) to win the ROH World Six-Man Tag Team Championship.